 Considering a natural latex mattress?
-Many consumers are beginning to choose natural foam beds as an alternative to a traditionally-made, innerspring mattress.
-But mattress shopping isn’t easy, and there's a lot of confusing information out there.
-How do you sort out the facts and choose the best mattress?
+Many consumers are beginning to choose natural latex foam beds as an alternative to a traditionally-made, innerspring mattress.
+But choosing a new mattress can be challenging, and there's a lot of confusing information out there.
 Here are some questions and answers that will help you decide which bed is right for you.

 Choosing the Best All Natural-Latex Foam

 Q: What’s the difference between Dunlop and Talalay latex?
 Isn’t all latex foam the same?

 Not exactly.
 Some people may tell you Dunlop is better because it’s all natural or that Talalay is better because it’s softer.
 The truth is that one type is no better than the other.
 Dunlop and Talalay are just two different ways of making foam rubber.
 Both methods can produce good latex and bad.
 It all depends on the quality of the manufacturing process.
 Here’s the most basic explanation of the difference between the two: the Dunlop process produces denser foam and the Talalay process makes more elastic, softer foam.
 We use 100% natural Talalay latex from the Netherlands in all of our mattress styles.
 We finish the mattress with a stretch-knit cotton cover quilted to natural, breathable wool.
 This creates a plush feel within a durable design.

 Q: What makes a good quality latex?